Modern Slavery Transparency Statement

-The online system that IPS utilizes to manage Victoria’s Secret & Co. social compliance program allows our suppliers, auditors and associates to access critical information such as policies, guidance tools, supplier/factory information, audit reports, corrective action plans and remediation status at any time.
+The online system that IPS utilizes to manage VS&Co’s social compliance program allows our suppliers, auditors and associates to access critical information such as policies, guidance tools, supplier/factory information, audit reports, corrective action plans and remediation status at any time.

-We have a detailed risk assessment process to ensure we are working with business partners that are willing and able to comply with our standards.
+Please click here to view our detailed risk assessment process that ensures we are working with business partners that are willing and able to comply with our standards.

 ACCOUNTABILITY AND REMEDIATION

 VS&Co maintains policies and procedures for associates and suppliers that govern the consequences of noncompliance with VS&Co’s sourcing and labor standards.
 If we find a supplier or factory is not in compliance with our Supplier Code of Conduct or supply chain standards, we will partner with them to bring them into compliance.